Author

 Body style affects more than just looks.
 It affects insurance, fuel costs, and ultimately whether the monthly payment feels worth it.

-• Hatchbacks and superminis.
-Generally the cheapest to insure and run, which means more of your monthly budget can go toward the loan itself rather than running costs.
+• Hatchbacks and superminis: generally the cheapest to insure and run, which means more of your monthly budget can go toward the loan itself rather than running costs.
 A strong choice if you want to maximise the car you get for a given payment.

-• SUVs and crossovers.
-Higher insurance groups and worse fuel economy than an equivalent hatchback.
+• SUVs and crossovers: higher insurance groups and worse fuel economy than an equivalent hatchback.
 If an SUV is what you want, factor the higher running costs into your budget alongside the finance payment, not just the payment on its own.

-• Estates.
-Often similar running costs to a hatchback but with more practical space, making them good value if boot space matters more to you than ride height.
+• Estates: often similar running costs to a hatchback but with more practical space, making them good value if boot space matters more to you than ride height.

 Untitled 1 Banner 0079 Kia Blue